If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 Noticed you’re a little more keen on connecting with your partner lately?
 All the extra blood flow has increased your sex drive and that’s ok!
 Take advantage of this energy and interest.
 But if not, that’s okay too.

 Some women will report wanting less sex during pregnancy.
-If this is you and it’s worrying you, try and process your fears or concerns with a trusted friend or counsellor.
+If this is you and it’s worrying you, try and process your fears or concerns with a trusted friend or counselor.

 You’re probably feeling really great physically and emotionally.
 Don’t neglect your nutrition needs and getting some daily exercise.